Signal-Fire/client/docs/README.md

 process the command we need to add the custom command function to the Client.

-> You may get a type error here.
-It's being worked on.

 ```typescript
 import { IncomingMessage } from '@signal-fire/client'